camaraproject/Commonalities/documentation/CAMARA_API_DG_new.md

 ### Security definition

 In general, all APIs must be secured to ensure who has access to what and for what purpose.
-Camara uses OIDC and CIBA for authentication and consent collection and to determine whether the user has, e.g. opted out of some API access.
+CAMARA uses OIDC and CIBA for authentication and consent collection and to determine whether the user has, e.g. opted out of some API access.

 The [Camara Security and Interoperability Profile](https://github.com/camaraproject/IdentityAndConsentManagement/blob/main/documentation/CAMARA-Security-Interoperability.md#purpose) defines that a single purpose is encoded in the list of scope values.
 The purpose values are defined by W3C Data Privacy Vocabulary as indicated in the [Profile](https://github.com/camaraproject/IdentityAndConsentManagement/blob/main/documentation/CAMARA-Security-Interoperability.md#purpose-as-a-scope).